Umutari/TicTacToeGame/README.md

 # How to setup the project

-- Clone the following: git clone git@github.com/Umutari/TicTacToeGame.git to your computer
+- Clone the following: 'git clone git@github.com/Umutari/TicTacToeGame.git' to your computer
-- [Download](https://www.usitility.com/java-virtual-machine/download-windows-10) and Install JVM to run and compile java program
+- [Download and Install JVM](https://www.usitility.com/java-virtual-machine/download-windows-10) to run and compile java program
 - Run the program through the IDE or commandline
+- Navigate to where you have saved the file
+- Use javac TicTacToe/TicTacToe.java

 # How to use?